alig2039/project3-datanalysis/README.md

 A login to the CLI via the web browser

 <h2 align="center"><img src="pics/final7.png"></h2>
-Setting the the builpack for NodeJS was done wit the command ```heroku buildpacks:set heroku/nodejs''
+Setting the the builpack for NodeJS was done wit the command ``` heroku buildpacks:set heroku/nodejs ```

 Adding the Python buildpack